- MIDFIELDER TRAVIS PITTMAN SIGNS WITH THE COMETS, CODY HOFFMAN RE-SIGNS

 - MIDFIELDER KIEL WILLIAMS RE-SIGNS WITH THE COMETS

 - DEFENDER ALAIN MATINGOU RE-SIGNS WITH THE COMETS

 - MAJOR ARENA SOCCER LEAGUE ANNOUNCES RULE CHANGES FOR UPCOMING SEASON

 Outcome Never in Doubt as Missouri Cruises to 13-5 Win

+all they needed as they played keep away for the final minute of action.
 The Comets return to the Independence Events Center on Friday, January 17th at 7:35p.m.
 CT to face the Milwaukee Wave.
 The match also features the World Famous Mascot Game at halftime.
 Calvin the Comets Canine, Dollar Dog and many of their costumed friends play an exhibition soccer match at halftime unlike any other.
 For tickets and information, call 855.4KC.GOAL.